 I know you're probably sick of me explaining this today.

-But you see how no matter how many times I explained, some people are incapable of understanding it.
+But you see how no matter how many times I explain, some people are incapable of understanding it.

-No matter how great a communicator I am, no matter how crystal clear I am on this, Rush Limbaugh doesn't prove that Trump can get anywhere near the nomination.
+No matter how great a communicator I am, no matter how crystal clear I am on this, Rush Limbaugh's approval doesn't prove that Trump can get anywhere near the nomination.

-Popular as Limboy is he's a niche character in the landscape of the media, which means which means he doesn't mean anything compared to us.
+As popular as Limbaugh is, he's a niche character in the landscape of the media, which means, which means he doesn't mean anything compared to us.

-Limbo's off in a corner just a niche.
+Limbaugh's off in a corner, just a niche.

 That's what he meant.

-Anyway, here is the first bite with uh Anderson Cooper last night, talking to Jeffrey Lord about all of this.
+Anyway, here is the first bite with Anderson Cooper last night talking to Jeffrey Lord about all of this.

-And the uh question that Anderson Cooper says, look, in your mind, uh, was Trump taken out of context with these comments on McCain.
+And the question that Anderson Cooper says, look, in your mind, was Trump taken out of context with these comments on McCain?

 Do people misunderstand what he was saying?